d12frosted/elpa-mirror/gnu/corfu-readme.txt

-	    ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+	       ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-	     CORFU.EL - COMPLETION OVERLAY REGION FUNCTION
+		CORFU.EL - COMPLETION IN REGION FUNCTION
-	    ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+	       ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Corfu enhances completion at point with a small completion popup.
+Corfu enhances in-buffer completion with a small completion popup.
 The current candidates are shown in a popup below or above the point.
-Corfu is the minimalistic `completion-in-region' counterpart of the [Vertico] minibuffer UI.
+The candidates can be selected by moving up and down.
+Corfu is the minimalistic in-buffer completion counterpart of the [Vertico] minibuffer UI.

 Corfu is a small package, which relies on the Emacs completion facilities and concentrates on providing a polished completion UI.
-Completions are either provided by commands like `dabbrev-completion' or by pluggable backends (`completion-at-point-functions', Capfs).
-Most programming language major modes implement a Capf.
-Furthermore the language server packages, Eglot and Lsp-mode, use Capfs which talk to the LSP server to retrieve the completions.
+In-buffer completion UIs in Emacs can hook into `completion-in-region', which implements the interaction with the user.
+Completions at point are either provided by commands like `dabbrev-completion' or by pluggable backends (`completion-at-point-functions', Capfs) and are then passed to `completion-in-region'.
+Most programming, text and shell major modes implement a Capf.
+The Emacs language server clients use Capfs, which retrieve completions from the server via the language server protocol (LSP).
 Corfu does not include its own completion backends.
 The Emacs built-in Capfs and the Capfs provided by other programming language packages are usually sufficient.
 A few additional Capfs and completion utilities are provided by the [Cape] package.

 *NOTE*: Corfu uses child frames to show the popup and falls back to the default setting of the `completion-in-region-function' on non-graphical